 Lizards in captivity have lived for as long as 20 years, and some in the wild may live for up to 30 years.

 If you have bluetongue lizards in your yard as many Australian households do you can look after their welfare by keeping any cats and dogs away from them, but also by embracing the snails in your garden rather than trying to rid yourself of them with snail bait.
-Snails eat the bait, bluetongue eats the snails, the bluetongue then dies as well.
+Snails eat the bait, bluetongue eats the snails, and the bluetongue then dies as well.